Medication Metabolism

 Medication metabolism

-Although many sites are involved in metabolism, the liver is the top site for metabolism.
+Although sites involved in metabolism, the liver is the top site for metabolism.
 Most drugs must pass through the liver, where enzymes convert prodrugs to active metabolites.
 Drug metabolism goes through two phases, Phase 1, and Phase 2.

 The first phase involves forming a new or modified functional group.
 In contrast, the second phase reaction involves conjugation with an endogenous substance.
 On some occasions, drugs only undergo the first phase or only the second phase.
 In contrast, the drug will often undergo the first and second phases.